 Implementing Random Testing.

-In implementing the program of random testing the Drug Program Coordinator Shall Ensure that the means of random selection remains confidential; and evaluate periodically whether the numbers of employees tested and the frequency with which those tests will be administered satisfy the company/operator’s duty to achieve a drug-free work force, or achieve the percentage which was determined by the CAA.
+In implementing the program of random testing the DAMP Coordinator Shall Ensure that the means of random selection remains confidential; and evaluate periodically whether the numbers of employees tested and the frequency with which those tests will be administered satisfy the company/operator’s duty to achieve a drug-free work force, or achieve the percentage which was determined by the CAA.

 Notification of Selection.